Cooper315315/music_copyright/README.md

 ### macOS

-1. Open a terminal (search for "Terminal" in Spotlight).
+1. Open a terminal by searching "Terminal" in the Spotlight.
-2. Navigate to the directory where you saved the `music_copyright-v15.py` script using the `cd` command.
+2. Navigate to the directory where the `music_copyright.py` script is stored by using the `cd` command.
-3. Run the following command to install the required Python packages:
+3. Run the command below to install the required Python packages:

     ```
     pip3 install cryptography bcrypt